Irish Geneaography

 Whilst the majority of their valuable resources must be consulted in person at the Library, there are small number of transcription projects appearing on-line under their Anglican Record Project which it is well worth keeping an eye on as the collection grows.

 Visiting hours are fairly strict and it closes for lunch as it has a very small staff (nowhere to get your own nearby I'm afraid, so bring a picnic if you are returning in the afternoon.)
-Do your homework in the RCBL Catalogue first and come prepared with your call-up requests.
-In particular, consult their Church of Ireland - Table of All Parish Registers throughout Ireland to see if they have anything on the parishes you are interested in.
+Do your homework in the RCBL Catalogues first and come prepared with your call-up requests.
+In particular, consult their List of Church of Ireland Parish Registers to see if they have anything on the parishes you are interested in.
 Uniquely, they also have some vestry minute books which might also provide an insight into your ancestors lives, particularly if they served as churchwardens - see their List of Vestry Minute Books.
-Note, I have used both these lists as sources to create the Church of Ireland Parish Records Finder that appear on each county page on this website.

 If you cannot visit in person, then the paragraph at the bottom of their very brief Genealogy page suggests that you can buy time from one of the archivists to search on your behalf.
 I've not used this service myself, so let me know if it works well for you.